msevestre/CKD-Quakification/re_output/Report.md

 ![](images/003_section_undefined-section-3/010_section_undefined-section-10/012_section_Atenolol_CKD/11_time_profile_plot_Atenolol_Sassard_CKD3_100_mg_PO.png)

+<a id="figure-3-12"></a>

-Figure 12: Simulation of the pharmacokinetics of Atenolol after a single dose of 100 mg in subjects with CKD.
-Observed data (circles) presented from Sassard.
+**Figure 3-12: Simulation of the pharmacokinetics of Atenolol after a single dose of 100 mg in subjects with CKD.
+Observed data (circles) presented from Sassard.**

 <br>